Skip to Content

 © naperparks

-Coyotes live in family units consisting of parents and their young.
-These family dynamics are fascinating, with pack members cooperating in hunting and caring for pups.
-Pups learn survival skills through play and interaction with adult coyotes, which strengthens family bonds and ensures the survival of the pack.
+Pups learn survival skills through play and interactions with adult coyotes, which strengthens family bonds.
+This cooperation helps ensure the survival of the pack.